 Your boiler pressure display will throw an error message if the pressure is either too low or it is too high.
 Boiler likes a steady 1.5 bar.
 Low pressure can be because of a leak in your system.
 Fix the leak and repressurise your boiler.

-The boiler will shut itself off if the thermostat is not working or it has broken.
-Shutting down saves the boiler from overheating.
+The appliance will shut itself off if the thermostat is not working or it has broken.
+Shutting down saves the unit from overheating.
 Consider replacing the broken thermostat with a new one.
 It will help save money in the long term.

-There can be other issues that might be leading to repeated shutting down of the boiler such as heat exchanger issues, frozen condensate, water pump.
+There can be other issues that might be leading to repeated shutting down of the unit such as heat exchanger issues, frozen condensate, water pump.